Jeffrey Brauch, Dean and Professor, Regent University School of Law

 - We will equip our students to be advocates for the oppressed around the world.
 We will give them classroom training and hands-on internships and clinical opportunities.

-- We will come alongside those individuals and groups already working to promote justice and human rights.
-We will share resources and build a network of collaboration to help them do their work.
+- We will serve and support those individuals and groups already working to promote justice and human rights.

 Please join us in this effort!